gjk0090/react-dashboard/readme.md

 * use propTypes
 * learn Flux
 * extract style to class
-* encapsulate example buttons
-* individual config modal
 * drag and drop (react-dnd)
 * wrap widget with grid for dnd
+* refine AJAX
 * add widget, Expose function: get widget list
-* refine AJAX
 * static function for widgets to return template for add new
-* this.id
+* this.id for gc widgets
+* encapsulate example buttons

 ###### google charts
 * Google Chart from npm